-Notice, Paul continued his speech until midnight, and verse 8 says, “There were many lamps in the upper room where they were gathered together.”
+Notice, Paul continued his speech until midnight, and verse 8 “And there were many lights in the upper chamber, where they were gathered together.”
 It indeed occurred after sunset, before midnight, thus on the first day of the week.

-This meeting and Paul’s preaching—at most, it was what we would call a Bible study today—took place during the hours we now call Saturday night.
+This meeting and Paul’s preaching—at most, it was what we would call a Scripture study today—took place during the hours we now call Saturday night.

 However, it is clear from subsequent verses that Paul and his companions treated this first day of the week, beginning at sundown, as a normal workday.

 Paul’s companions sailed around a peninsula from Troas to Assos (verse 13)—a distance of fifty or sixty miles—while Paul, afoot, walked overland more than 19 miles (verses 11, 14).
 His companions were engaged in the labor of rowing and sailing a boat while Paul was preaching that Saturday night.

 Then, at the break of day Sunday morning, he set out to walk from Troas to Assos—a good hard day’s work!
 He would not do this except on a common workday!

 Does this text not say, as many claim, that the disciples always held communion every first day of the week?

 This scripture says nothing about anything being done weekly or customarily.
 It simply relates the events of this one particular first day of the week.